wertania/4o-ghibli-at-home/README.md

-# Ghibli At Home: Private & Local AI Photo Stylizer<a name="ghibli-at-home-private--local-ai-photo-stylizer"></a>
+# Ghibli At Home: fal.ai Powered Photo Stylizer<a name="ghibli-at-home-private--local-ai-photo-stylizer"></a>

-**Welcome to 4o-ghibli-at-home!** Your own local and private, high-performance AI photo stylizer, powered by the advanced `FLUX.1-Kontext-dev` and `DFloat11` model pipeline.
+**Welcome to 4o-ghibli-at-home!** A high-performance AI photo stylizer that now uses the `fal.ai` image generation API.

-> ⚡ Transform your images with Ghibli-inspired, anime, artistic, or custom styles using a fast, VRAM-efficient pipeline.
+> ⚡ Transform your images with Ghibli-inspired, anime, artistic, or custom styles using a fast, cloud-based pipeline.
->
-> 🛡️ No logins, no cloud processing—**your images never leave your computer**.

 ![Application screenshot](screenshot.png)